We're searching statewide for the perfect spots...

 The main hiking trail follows the wall of Old Stone Fort which was used by the Native Americans as a ceremonial gathering place.
 The trail threads through dramatic scenery where you can see the original entrance of the fort which was designed to face the exact spot on the horizon where the sun rises during the summer solstice.

 Paris Landing State Park is an 841-acre park located on the western shore of the Tennessee River, which is dammed to form Kentucky Lake (160,000 acres).
-The park sits on the widest part of the lake miking it the perfect locations for all water sports such as fishing, boating, swimming and waterskiing.
+The park sits on the widest part of the lake making it the perfect location for all water sports such as fishing, boating, swimming and waterskiing.

 Radnor Lake State Park is a 1,368-acre park and is protected as a Class II Natural Area.
 It is unique due to the abundance of wildlife viewing opportunities, environmental education programs, hiking opportunities and its location in an urban area.
 The park is day-use only and the more than six miles of trail are strictly used for hiking, photography and wildlife observation.
 Pets, jogging and bicycles are only allowed on the Otter Creek Road trail.
 The Lake Trail is accessible to people with all-terrain wheelchairs.